Skip to main content

 3. International fees are typically three times the amount of domestic fees.
 Exact cost will be calculated upon completion of registration.

-4. COURSE DELIVERY: Synchronous online learning.
+4. COMM 1013 is currently offered twice a year in the Spring and Fall terms.
+COURSE DELIVERY: Synchronous online learning.
 You will be expected to be available and online on the posted days and times shown on your registration schedule.
 On the start date of your class (not before), log into learn.bcit.ca at 6:30 p.m. to access your course link.
-STAT HOLIDAY: No class on Monday, February 19.
+STAT HOLIDAY: No class on Monday, May 20.

 Status